-Throughout the 3-day first aid course, the delegate will take part in both classroom-based and practical learning.
-They will also role-play a range of topics.
+Throughout the 3-day first aid course, you will take part in both classroom-based and practical learning.
+You will also role-play a range of topics.
 All these topics will assist in qualifying you as a competent first aider.

 Life-Saving Skills You Can Learn From First Aid Training

 First aid training can supply you with potentially life-saving skills.
 You could be the difference that helps to keep someone alive until the emergency services arrive.

 If you find a casualty, who has collapsed and has stopped (or has irregular) breathing, you will need to administer CPR.
 Basic CRP and AED is part of the course content of almost all of our First Aid Courses.
 The Emergency First Aid, First Aid at Work & First Aid Requalification will all teach you how to preserve life through CPR on a casualty.

 The Paediatric First Aid course will specifically cover how to conduct CPR on a baby or child (this is also briefly covered in the above courses).